EmeraldRiverLanga/Invoice-Processing-Gemini-Multimodal-PII-Safe/README.md

 The `details` field on each check is what makes the output auditable — every decision has a reason that can be inspected without re-running the model.

+> **Why does `--scenario reject` produce `REVIEW` and not `REJECT`?**
+> The supplier (Stanford Plumbing & Heating) is present and trusted in the
+> shared supplier list, so the `supplier_trusted` check passes even in the
+> reject scenario.
+With two checks failing and one passing, the system
+> correctly lands in the `REVIEW` middle ground rather than an outright
+> `REJECT`.
+A clean `REJECT` would require a scenario whose supplier is not
+> in the list — see Possible Improvements.

 ## Challenges & Solutions